 - Climate types, the world’s major natural regions, ocean currents and tides, atmospheric pressure, temperature, planetary winds, cyclones, and anti-cyclones, humidity, condensation, and precipitation.

-- India’s regional geography—Climate, Resources for minerals and energy, Natural vegetation; the location and distribution of industrial and agricultural activity.
+- India’s regional geography—Climate, Resources for minerals and energy, Natural Vegetation; the location and distribution of industrial and agricultural activity.

 - Important seaports and India’s primary land, sea, and air routes.

-- India’s primary imports and exports item.
+- India’s primary imports and exports items.